 Looking for something to do on one of the city’s rare rainy days?
 Or perhaps you’ve just gotten enough sun for the week!

-Located just along the waterfront, the Dalí Museum is a great place to go for a cultural experience in St. Petersburg.
+There are so many fun things to do in St Petersburg Florida and the Salvador Dali Museum is one of them.
+Located just along the waterfront, the Salvador Dali Museum is a great place to go for a cultural experience.
 This museum contains over 2,000 works of art related to the Surrealist master—making it the largest collection of its kind outside of Europe.

 Wondering what’s in store?
 Here are some of the offerings at the museum:2